JetBrains/amper/docs/Tutorial.md

 ### Step 5.
 Make project multi-platform

-One of the target use cases of Deft is the Kotlin Multiplatform project (see [Mercury](https://jetbrains.team/blog/Introducing_Project_Mercury) project).
+One of the primary target use cases is the Kotlin Multiplatform project (see [Mercury](https://jetbrains.team/blog/Introducing_Project_Mercury) project).

 Let’s see how we can configure multi-platform library for iOS and Android platforms.
 (The files, dependencies and settings are for DSL demonstration, they’ll probably be different for real projects)